Lights, Camera, Action: The Expansive Universe of International Film Schools and Their Bespoke Alternatives

 When It’s Just an Excuse

-So yes, in the right context, Netflix can be homework—just don’t tell your professor you were studying “Bridgerton” for historical accuracy.
+So yes, in the right setting, Netflix can be homework—just don’t tell your professor you were studying “Bridgerton” for historical accuracy.

 Script-Foodie: A Director’s Guide to Perfecting the ‘Art’ of Microwave Popcorn

-Every filmmaker knows that making a movie is an art form, but let’s not forget the true cinematic essential—snacks.
+Every filmmaker knows that making a movie is an art formulary, but let’s not forget the true cinematic necessary—snacks.
 What’s a movie without popcorn?
 More importantly, what’s a film student’s survival strategy without microwave popcorn mastery?

 The Science Behind the Perfect Bag